Struki84/exa/claude_search.md

 SYSTEM_MESSAGE = "You are an agent that has access to an advanced search engine.
 Please provide the user with the information they are looking for by using the search tool provided."
 ```

 We can now start writting the code needed to perfrom the LLM calls and the search.
-We'll create the `exa_search` function that will call Exa's search function with the query:
+We'll create the `exa_search` function that will call Exa's `search_and_contents` function with the query:

 ```python
 def exa_search(query: str) -> Dict[str, Any]: